 - Internet Advertising.
 Google AdWords and similar Internet advertising programs used to be inexpensive inbound marketing strategies to get in front of potential customers who were searching for solutions online.
 Lately, this has become more crowded and competitive, making it too expensive for many smaller businesses.
 However, it still represents a good value if keywords and placements are chosen carefully.

 - Email Marketing.
 Regardless of what social media network is hot, people STILL read their email!
 The biggest challenge in using it as a cold calling alternative is collecting email addresses.
 It should be opt-in, meaning that interested people voluntarily enter their email addresses to receive emails from a company.
-Providing an incentive to sign up such as a free ebook, report or discount can be effective.
+Providing an incentive to sign up, such as a free ebook, report, or discount, can be effective.
 This makes email marketing a perfect partner for content marketing strategies.
 The free content lures them in; the email marketing keeps them in.

 - Social Media.
 Social media networks are the new, virtual gathering places.
 Interestingly, many of the relationships built online move offline at events such as conferences, meetups, and tweetups.
 Unfortunately, sales from social media can be slow in coming or even nonexistent.
 This requires that businesses seriously evaluate their time and labor investment in social media.
 The ultimate goal of these social activities should be to encourage interested people to join the company's email marketing list.